-It’s one of the biggest recent announcements in property in the capital – London Help to Buy was introduced in February, and now buyers can borrow 40% of the cost of their new home.
+It’s one of the biggest announcements in recent years in the capital's property market – London Help to Buy was introduced in 2016, and now buyers within Greater London can borrow 40% of the cost of their new home.

-Traditionally, a major barrier to home ownership in London has been the need to save up a large deposit.
+A hurdle for many aspiring home owners in London is the need to save up a large deposit.

-A common misconception is that Help to Buy is just for first-time buyers.
-While it is extremely popular with those buying a first home, it is also available to home movers.
+A common misconception is that Help to Buy is only available to first-time buyers - and while it is extremely popular with those buying a first home, it is also available to home movers.

 Buyers who wish to use London Help to Buy cannot part exchange their current property to use this tool, nor can they own another property.

-Homes bought with the scheme cannot be sublet thereafter – the one exception is if the buyer is a current serving member of the armed forces seeking to sublet their home while away on duty.
+Homes bought with the scheme cannot be sublet after purchase – the one exception is if the buyer is a current serving member of the armed forces seeking to sublet their home while away on duty.

 Watch our video below, which explains how London Help to Buy works.